 - BlackChilli compound: This is Continental’s revolutionary compound that brings down resistance to rolling by 26%, and grip is improved by 30 percent.
 It also brings out 5 % more mileage in this premium tire.
 While riding, Race King delivers consistently from starting tithe end.

-- ProTection system: This protection system is 25 percent light and protects the tire 30% more from punctures.
-Being lightweight, it is ideal for XC.,
+- ProTection sidewalls: This technology makes Race King 25 percent lighter in terms of weight and protects the tire 30% more from punctures.
+Being lightweight, it is ideal for XC too.

 - Tread design: The reduced weight combines with the shallow tread design to ensure that the tire flies from the word go.
 The blocks are rectangular and small so that rolling resistance is less.
 We can find shoulder knobs that have been packed tightly for better grip.
-In the round profile of this tire, several rows of rectangular blocks will allow more leaning.
+In the round profile of this tire, several rows of rectangular blocks will allow more leaning as you take the corners.

-Continental’s Race King tire is for XC racing and rolls fast on its lightweight design.
-We had the beefed-up ProTection version, which weighed around 535g.
-We were able to push the tire through several instances.
-The rubber compound offered a balanced better grip and tire wear over many conditions.
-We preferred staying on the trails that are dry so that mud could not clog up the tread pattern.
-At no point did we cut or tear the tire during the test period.
-Tubeless installation was completed rather quickly on our wheels, and we kept an eye if the tires lost any pressure during the daily rides, and it did no. The wear rate and durability have been favorable too.
+Continental’s Race King tyre is for XC racing and rolls fast on its lightweight design.
+The great thing here is Race King offered optimal performance on both the rear and front wheel.
+We had the beefed-up 26 x 2.2 ProTection version, which weighed around 535g.
+We were able to use our pace to push the tire through several bends.
+This was also possible thanks to the rubber compound and tread design.
+The rubber compound offered a balanced better grip and tire wear.
+However, staying on the trails that were dry so that mud could not clog up the compact tread pattern was mandatory.
+Wet roots and soft mud were creating a challenge so we avoided them.
+At no point did we cut or tear the tyre during the test period.
+Tubeless installation was completed rather quickly on our bike wheels, and we kept an eye if the tires lost any pressure during the daily rides, and it did not.
+The wear rate and durability have been favorable too.

 Continental MTB Tire